 If you chatting with a buyer and think your products could fit into their barrier it's definitely worth mentioning it, you won't have any say of where your products are displayed but you can certainly make suggestions.

 Even if you don't feel ready or don't want to be selling your ranges to these larger retailers it's good to keep up with what they are doing and what seems to be selling well and what gets a lot of prominent retail space.

-If you want to start to wholesale this year but you're not sure of where to start then my group training program might be good for you.
-If you're not sure if its a right fit, get in touch and we can schedule a chat about it.
+If you want to start to wholesale this year but you're not sure of where to start then one of my group training programs might be good for you.
+If you're not sure if they are the right fit, get in touch and I can help.
 You can find out more about all the services I offer here.
 I also have a free Facebook group, Let's Talk - Wholesale where you can find lots of free advice and get help from other small business owners that are already wholesaling or who wants to start.